EasonLiaw/Wafer_Fault_Detection/README.md

 Although there are many pairs of features having high correlation with one another, this doesn't mean that those features with high correlation with other features should be removed from the dataset, which may result in sub-optimal model performance along with feature selection.
 More scatterplot diagrams can be found within EDA folder, which shows other pairs of features that have high spearman correlation.

+##### vi.
+Numerical Features
-Furthermore, the following sets of plots are created for every feature of the dataset:
+The following sets of plots are created for every numerical feature of the dataset:
 1. Box plot
 2. Box plot by target label
 3. Bar plot (Number of missing values by target label) - For features with missing values